 - Speaks in your customer’s language: Know your audience is one of the cardinal rules of writing and it’s no different for your knowledge base.
 Speak in language and tone that they understand and relate to.
 If you need help with this, try asking your support or marketing team.

 - Visually shows what your users need to do: “Show, don’t tell” is a great way to make sure you’re being as clear as possible with your support articles.
-Instead of lengthy passages, use screenshots, videos, and subheadings.
+Instead of lengthy passages, use screenshots, create videos, and add subheadings.
 Graphic elements like arrows or highlights can also go a long way in pointing people in the right direction.

 - Understands and acknowledges the context of the question: Answers and explanations for setting up an account will be different from those for using an API.
 The user searching out these questions is at different points in their customer journey and need to be treated as such.
 Again, respect their time and understand why they’re searching out help in the first place.